VEinteligente/PiProbe/README.md

 PiProbe is a Raspberry Pi OS image customized for the purpose of automatically monitoring internet censorship events in a way that’s close to an appliance.
 Helping guarantee frequent data points for large lists of urls to check.

-It's solution that uses OONI, but it's not tied down to a full PC that is on and connected to contribute measurements, doesn't require coordinated volunteers to contribute daily measurements nor makes a phone mostly useless while large lists are tested.
+It's a solution that uses OONI, but it's not tied down to a full-size PC in order to contribute to measurements, doesn't require coordinated volunteers to gather daily data, nor makes a phone mostly useless while large lists are tested.

 PiProbe is a way to help people anywhere in the world to get accurate and decentralized data regarding online censorship automatically as an appliance.
 Once set up, just plug the Raspberry Pi to the internet in the target network.